 In the coming years, the Olympic Games will be hosted by some fantastic nations that also happen to be great destinations for teaching English abroad.
 The 2016 Summer Olympics will be hosted in the Rio de Janeiro, Brazil, and in 2018, South Korea will host the Winter Olympiad in the mountain city of Pyeongchang.
 The Games will then stay in Asia for the 2020 Summer Olympiad in Tokyo, Japan, which also hosted the event in 1964.

-To visit our website and the original article click here: International TEFL Academy
+To read the original article go to International TEFL Academy.com

 - Teaching English in St. Petersburg, Russia – City of the Czars